-Reason: To ensure that the proposed use does not become a source of annoyance to nearby residents in accordance with Policy DM7 and DM10 of the adopted Site Allocations and Development Management Policies Development Plan Document (2016).
+Reason: To ensure that the proposed use does not become a source of annoyance to nearby residents in accordance with Policy DM7 and DM10 of

-18. Upon notification in writing from the local planning authority of an established material exceedance of the noise levels in condition 17, the operator shall, within 1 month agree a scheme with the local planning authority to mitigate the material exceedance, including a timetable for its implementation.
+- the adopted Site Allocations and Development Management Policies Development Plan Document (2016). - 18.
+Upon notification in writing from the local planning authority of an established material exceedance of the noise levels in condition 17, the operator shall, within 1 month of the receipt of such notification agree a scheme with the local planning authority to mitigate the material exceedance, including a timetable for its implementation.